mitchfen/Windows_Setup_Script/README.md

 Why do repetetive tasks when the computer can do them for you?

-This simple Powershell script installs [chocolatey](https://chocolatey.org/) and then uses choco commands to install my frequently used programs.
+This simple Powershell script installs [chocolatey](https://chocolatey.org/) and uses choco commands to install my frequently used programs.

-Use the command `set-executionpolicy unrestricted` to enable execution of the script.

-This allows me to be up and running on a fresh Windows install much faster than I would otherwise.
+This allows me to be up and running quickly on a fresh Windows install.
+Last tested on Windows 10 version 1909.

-### TODO:
+### Running the script

-* Format the output better, clean it up so it's easier to track install progress
-* Cleanup start menu
-* Disable telemetry
-* Disable Cortana
+1) Open Powershell as an administrator.
+2) Run the command `set-executionpolicy unrestricted` to enable execution of the script.
+3) Let chocolatey do its thing